“A little like writing or loving someone — it doesn’t always feel worthwhile, but not giving up somehow creates unexpected meaning over time.”

 This can be very hard to tell.

 It’s a very vulnerable thing to create something and put it out into the world.
-I find writing to be particularly vulnerable because there is no hiding behind abstraction, though there is plenty of it in the translation… There is the thing you intend to say, then the words you use to say it, then the words that someone picks up, and then the meaning they attach to them.
+I find writing to be particularly vulnerable because there is no hiding behind abstraction, only confused in the translation… There is the thing you intend to say, then the words you use to say it, then the words that someone picks up, and then the meaning they attach to them.

 A writer has to be so careful.

-I enjoy keeping journals, keeping blogs, keeping things.
-The act of simply indexing thoughts that come up, beautiful artifacts, or other writings that fill me up in different ways—I like to keep them because, sadly, my memory is too unreliable.
+I enjoy keeping journals, keeping artifacts, keeping things.
+The act of simply indexing thoughts that come up, beautiful objects, or a piece of writing makes my life feel full—and sadly, my memory is so unreliable.

 ---